Canada Emergency Business Account

 We will work with you, individually, to offer advice and assistance with liquidity and financial covenant relief.

-For customers who are ineligible for CEBA, you may be able to benefit from government funding recently made available through the Regional Relief and Recovery Fund (RRRF).
+For customers who were ineligible for CEBA, you may be able to benefit from government funding recently made available through the Regional Relief and Recovery Fund (RRRF).
 For more information on funding that may be available to you through your regional development agency, please visit here.